ga-wdi-boston/rails-activerecord-one-to-many/README.md

 rails server
 ```

-Ok, you should now be able to see the JSON for all three movies at `http://localhost:3000`.
+Ok, you should now be able to see the JSON for all three movies at `http://localhost:3000` and the JSON for the movie "Mad Max" at `http://localhost:3000/movies/2`

 ## Code Along: Create movies routes using 'resources'

-Previously, we were creating routes for each Movie Controller action. *This is tedious.* Let's see how we can make this more concise.
+Previously, we were *explicitly* creating routes for each Movie Controller action. *This is tedious.* Let's see how we can make this more concise.

 **But, first lets look at all of routes!**